 We have now embedded Gambian life and culture into our curriculum, with all classes using it as a stimuli for learning and teaching.
 We focus on similarities and feel priviledged that the children have a real and active global dimension to their curriculum.

 As the partnership has developed it has become clear that sharing best practice and keeping extremely clear about how the global link develops is a high priority.
 Therefore we have devised an action plan and continually reviews the developments of the partnership.

-2013 -Mrs Adsett visited Boraba during February half term with Mrs Williams and Mrs Platt.
+2014 -Mrs Adsett visited Boraba during February half term with Miss Woodward and Mrs Platt.
 The African supper evening was a huge success and raised valuable funds for the school.
 A huge thanks for your generosity.
 The money raised provided enough materials for at least 200 children for a year of education.

 Fund raising efforts over the years have been overwhelming.
 Parents continue to find extra funds to support our continued partnership.
 This year we will be continuing our support by providing materials for every child.
 Mama will be studying at the Gambia College during school holidays and Tida and Sira the nursery teachers will receive a monthly salary from us which otherwise would be unaffordable for the parent community.
 And we will continue to support the gardens that provide essential food to maintain the children’s health.